Hermann’s Tortoise Care Sheet

 Make sure to keep tortoises well protected from predators such as raccoons and theft.
 A framed lid out of 2×3’s equipped with a thick wire mesh should cover most or all of the outdoor enclosure to keep invaders out.
 Set on hinges the lid or lids can easily be opened and closed.
 I recommend using locking latches to further prevent potential theft.

 Just like indoors, they should always have access to fresh water.
 The 2” deep stainless steel dishes mentioned above work great outside too and can easily be cleaned.
 The adults will use them frequently to soak in and drink from but they will be soiled quickly.
 Mosquitoes will use them as a perfect breeding ground so be ready to change them often.

-Testudo hermanni really make use of these green houses as they seek the warmth inside them on days when temperatures are not optimal.
+Testudo hermanni really makes use of these greenhouses as they seek the warmth inside them on days when temperatures are not optimal.
 I have even noticed that nesting females will choose to dig their nests and deposit their eggs inside them.
-A heat lamp with a 250 watt infrared bulb can be installed inside them for even cooler days/nights.
+A heat lamp with a 250-watt infrared bulb can be installed inside them for even cooler days/nights.
 I’ve also had a great deal of success when using small dog houses or hutches filled with straw as shelters.
 The tortoises seem to find them very comfortable and will choose them over the greenhouses on very hot days.

 Lighting, Temperature, Humidity and Handling

 Absolutely nothing beats natural sunlight especially when it comes to tortoises such as Hermann’s.
 These animals occur in “warm spots or islands” within their native range.
 In these places, sunlight is plentiful and strong thus providing the animals with adequate UVB.